eclipse-archived/ceylon-ide-intellij/README.md

 9. In 'Run > Edit configurations', create a new run configuration with type 'Plugin' and leave the default options.
 Run this configuration to test the IDE.

-### Edit Ceylon code from Eclipse

-It is possible to edit the Ceylon part of this plugin, which is located in `plugin-ceylon-code`, in Eclipse.
-From Eclipse, do the usual 'File > Import > Existing Projects into Workspace' and make it point to `ceylon-ide-intellij/plugin-ceylon-code`.
-The project should already be correctly configured.